The EU on Monday agreed to slap Moscow with fresh sanctions over the "poisoning" of Russian opposition figure Alexei Navalny.

 The EU foreign ministers also discussed developments in recent clashes between Armenia and Azerbaijan on the Nagorno-Karabakh region, Borrell said.

-"We discuss about how we could provide support to the cease-fire that we agreed on the 10th of October," he said.
+"We discussed how we could provide support to the cease-fire that we agreed on the 10th of October," he said.

 The EU ministers stressed that all regional actors should help stop the armed confrontation and contribute towards peace, according to Borrell.